-You must pass two exams: a law and business exam and a trade exam covering electrical work.
-These multiple-choice, closed-book exams must be taken at an official testing site.
+You must pass two exams: an exam covering law and business topics and a general electrician exam covering the electrical trade, such as troubleshooting and electrical system requirements.
+The exams feature a multiple-choice format and are not open book.
+You must take both closed-book exams at an official testing site.

 Submit your license fee

-You must submit an initial license fee ($200 for sole owner or $350 for non-sole owner) after you pass the examination.
+After passing the examination, you must submit an initial license fee ($200 for sole owner or $350 for non-sole owner).

 California electrician license requirements

-To earn an electrician license, California residents must first have at least four full years of experience as an electrician either at the journey level or as a foreman, supervisor or contractor.
+To earn an electrician license, California applicants must have at least four full years of experience as an electrician, either at the journeyman level or as a foreperson, supervisor or contractor.

-You must include details about your work experience as well as verification from an employer, foreman or supervisor in your Certification of Work Experience form.
+You must include details about your hours of work experience as well as verification from an employer, foreperson or supervisor in your Certification of Work Experience form.